Chinnamanur: History

 "Oh lord, you are so energetic, vibrant, luminous and I am flabbergasted looking at you.
 All my power and potentials are underneath your foot.
 Eshwara, how can I worship this marvelous, spectacular appearance of yours.
 Kindly come down to the level of common people as we always seek your eternal bliss".
 By these humble words of the king, Lord Shiva comes down to the same height of King Rajasimeshwaran in the form of lingam, as worshiped everywhere.

 The king becomes so glad that the Lord himself has accepted his worship and hugs the lingam tightly.
 As soon as he hugs the lingam, the love and warmth melts the lingam and the ornaments worn by the king gets embossed on it.
 This embossed ornaments are seen even today.
 A temple was then constructed by the king with the lingam as the deity in the middle, named as 'Thiru Poolanandeshwarar Sivakami Amman temple', Sivakami wife of lord Shiva who is commonly known as Parvati.
 Even today, in the temple, the lingam is traditionally worshiped with deeba aradanai (tradition of showing lighted lamp to the idol).
 The aradhanai shows the reflections of the embossed ornaments of king Rajasimeshwaran on the lingam.
 The deity has various other names like, 'Palkonda naadar' meaning, the lord who asked for milk; 'Alavodu alavanavar' meaning, the lord who came down for the humble request of a true devotee; ' Tazhuva Kudaindavar' meaning, the lord who was compassionate to the hug of an honest king and a true devotee.
 The deity is also named after the king as Rajasimeshwarar.
-This article is published to make many devotees to seek the bliss of Lord Shiva and also for tourists and travelers around the world.
 There are so many other evidences of Shiva in India, among which Chinnamanur is a very little example.